 And that’s not all they share.
 Although US readers are legally barred from traveling to Cuba as tourists (let alone enjoying any products that originate there) you should know that Cuba has played an important role in shaping the cocktail landscape.
 Most notably, a bar called El Floridita in Havana has made many significant contributions—most of them attributed to the 1918 bartender/owner Constantino Ribalaaigua Vert.
 Constante, as his friends referred to him, featured numerous daiquiris and classic American cocktails on his menu.
 One daiquiri was named for the establishment and a variation of it became a favorite of Ernest Hemingway.
 But, we are getting ahead of ourselves.

 When the joint first opened in 1819 it was called La Piña de Plata (The Silver Pineapple).
 About a century later, the name changed to La Florida.
 There is some confusion after this.
-The locals began to refer to La Florida as Floridata, a more affectionate, diminutive form of the name.
+The locals began to refer to La Florida as Floridita, a more affectionate, diminutive form of the name.
 However, even as late as 1930, a menu booklet was published that still represented the place as La Florida.
 For some reason, people also change the definitive article taking the masculine form as El Floridita instead of La Floridita.
-I know that spanish nouns have gender, and I have read that a bar is normally masculine which might explain it.
+We know that spanish nouns have gender, and that a bar is normally masculine which might explain it.
 Whatever you decide about the name, know that there are two very different cocktails, the Floridita Daiquiri, and the Floridita Cocktail.
-Today, I present the cocktail:
+Today, we present the cocktail:

 1.5 oz rum

 .25 oz white crème de cacao